liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 Therefore Calico requires the following Neutron semantics, beyond those that are already well-established.

-- A kind of network that supports multiple IPv4 and/or IPv6 subnets,
-  and only provides L3 connectivity between the VMs that are attached to it; and also between those VMs and the outside world.
+- A kind of network that supports one or more IPv4 and/or IPv6 address ranges, and only provides L3 connectivity between the VMs that are attached to it; and also between those VMs and the outside world.